Moving bill shock sparks 'anxious' scramble for family left without their stuff

 "Number one: who did your friends use, and was it a good move.
 How long has the company been in business?"

-For moves charged by weight, customers can ask to be present when their goods are being scaled.
+For moves charged by weight, customers can ask to be present when their goods are being weighed.

 You may think you can't be charged more than 10 per cent above the original quote.
 But that's not the case if the contract stipulates that the price is based on final weight.